George Turner (Australian politician): Early life

-Turner was born in Melbourne on 8 August 1851; he was the first native-born premier of Victoria.
+Turner was born in Melbourne on 8 August 1851.
 He was the son of Ruth (née Dick) and Alfred Turner, who were born in England.
 His father worked as a cabinet-maker.

 Turner was educated at the National Model School on Spring Street.
-He received a sound education and began work as a clerk in a law office, matriculating in 1872 and being admitted to practise as a solicitor in 1881.
-He was a founding member of the Australian Natives' Association, an influential lobby group of Australian-born political liberals who campaigned for Australian federation and other causes.
-He was a member of the town council in St Kilda and was mayor in 1887–1888.
+He left school at the age of fourteen and began working as an office boy for John Edwards, a Melbourne solicitor and member of parliament.
+He joined the Australian Natives' Association (ANA) in 1872 and served as a branch treasurer.
+In 1875, Turner was articled to Samuel Lyons, one of the founders of the ANA.
+He completed the course for articled clerks at the University of Melbourne and was admitted to practise law in 1881, becoming a partner in Lyons' practice in Collins Street.

 Colonial politics

-A liberal, Turner was elected to the Victorian Legislative Assembly for St Kilda in 1889.
+Turner served on the St Kilda City Council from 1885 to 1900 and was elected to a term as mayor in 1887.
+A liberal, he was elected to the Victorian Legislative Assembly for St Kilda in 1889.
 He was Minister of Health and later Solicitor-General in the liberal government of William Shiels from 1891 to 1893.
 When Shiels was defeated by the conservatives under James Patterson in 1893, he went into opposition, and succeeded Shiels as leader of the liberal party – mainly because Alfred Deakin, the colony's leading liberal, refused the position.